quantumlib/Cirq/docs/ionq/circuits.md

 # IonQ API Circuits

-To run against the IonQ API, one must construct circuits that are valid for the service.
+To run against the IonQ API, you must construct circuits that are valid for the service.
 In other words, not every `cirq.Circuit` that you can construct will be able to run on the IonQ API, either against hardware or on the IonQ simulator.
 Here we describe the restrictions on these circuits.